 Car Insurance monthly payments

 If you can not pay the entire year’s insurance premium in one lump sum, most insurance companies now offer a monthly payment plan as an alternative.
 Instead of paying the whole premium once a year, the premium is divided into 12 equal monthly payments.
 This can be a convenient method of paying your premium.
-However, most organizations impose an installment fee for this convenience because processing 12 payments instead of just one requires extra work on the company’s side.
+However, most organizations impose an installment fee for this convenience because processing 12 payments instead of just one require extra work on the company’s side.

 For some people, paying in monthly installments is a better alternative, even if there is a monthly cost.
 Because most people budget their money monthly, it allows you to stretch the cost of the premium out over time.
 Because most people have a consistent monthly income, it’s simple to set aside the premium and pay it along with their other monthly obligations.